janwilmake/dorm-xlogin/README.md

 TODO:

 - ✅ successfully have one db per user but with a global mirror-db
 - ✅ Remove stripe webhook into separate handler for now.
 This'd be a different middleware.

-- ✅ updated to use latest dorm version that has migrations and other better stuff
+- ✅ updated to use latest dorm version that has migrations and other better stuff.
+Removed stripe from template
 - Make `x-oauth-template` fully oauth2.1 compatible.
 Use `oauth21-mcp-openapi` as guideline.
 Make this a middleware that takes the dorm client, and assumes a table structure.
 - Implement spec of https://murlprotocol.com with this template as middleware, such that the flow becomes:
   - x login -> stripe payment -> dashboard with balance
   - login with monetaryurl with permissions
 - from uithub dashboard, add monetaryurl full permission to balance via xlogin --> stripe payment
 - when an uithub request is made, a murl is made first and send along into the url chain. every server deducts the desired balance afterwards.